roblisy/timelapse/README.md

 - Create an array of times for each day that finds "interesting" times, such as sunrise, sunset, or other times of day that might be visually interesting.
 - Take pictures only during the interesting times (ex. - sunrise, sunset)
 - Take less frequent pictures at night (maybe?)
+- Consider the price trade off of using Google Cloud Storage vs some other locally hosted solution (like a NAS or other PC)